Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-02-15-3-articles-that-will-warm-your-heart.md

 ---
 layout: post
-title: '3 Articles That Will Warm Your Heart'
+title: "3 Articles That Will Warm Your Heart"
 date: 15-Feb-2015
 categories: tbd
 ---